Maurice Maeterlinck

-Maurice Polydore Marie Bernard Maeterlinck (29 August 1862 – 6 May 1949), also known as Count (or Comte) Maeterlinck from 1932, was a Belgian playwright, poet, and essayist who was Flemish but wrote in French.
+Maurice Polydore Marie Bernard Maeterlinck (29 August 1862 – 6 May 1949), also known as Count/Comte Maeterlinck from 1932, was a Belgian playwright, poet, and essayist who was Flemish but wrote in French.
 He was awarded the Nobel Prize in Literature in 1911 "in appreciation of his many-sided literary activities, and especially of his dramatic works, which are distinguished by a wealth of imagination and by a poetic fancy, which reveals, sometimes in the guise of a fairy tale, a deep inspiration, while in a mysterious way they appeal to the readers' own feelings and stimulate their imaginations".
 The main themes in his work are death and the meaning of life.
-He was a leading member of La Jeune Belgique group and his plays form an important part of the Symbolist movement.
+He was a leading member of the group La Jeune Belgique, and his plays form an important part of the Symbolist movement.
 In later life, Maeterlinck faced credible accusations of plagiarism.

 Biography

 Early life

 Maeterlinck was born in Ghent, Belgium, to a wealthy, French-speaking family.
 His mother, Mathilde Colette Françoise (née Van den Bossche), came from a wealthy family.
 His father, Polydore, was a notary who enjoyed tending the greenhouses on their property.

-In September 1874 he was sent to the Jesuit College of Sainte-Barbe, where works of the French Romantics were scorned and only plays on religious subjects were permitted.
+In September 1874, he was sent to the Jesuit College of Sainte-Barbe, where works of the French Romantics were scorned and only plays on religious subjects were permitted.
 His experiences at this school influenced his distaste for the Catholic Church and organized religion.
 One of his companions at that time was the writer Charles van Lerberghe, the poems and plays of whom went on to act as mutual influences on each other at the start of the Symbolist period.

 Maeterlinck had written poems and short novels while still studying, but his father wanted him to go into law.
 After gaining a law degree at the University of Ghent in 1885, he spent a few months in Paris, France.
 He met members of the new Symbolist movement; Villiers de l'Isle Adam in particular, who would have a great influence on Maeterlinck's subsequent work.